 Did you and another person support the same dependant? - You can split the claim for that dependant.
 The total of your claim and the other person's claim cannot be more than the maximum amount for that dependant.

-You may also be able to transfer an amount for a supplement if your dependant was:
+You may also be able to transfer an amount for a supplement if your dependant meets all of the following criteria:

-- under 18 years of age at the end of the year; and - eligible for the DTC.
+- was under 18 years of age at the end of the year - was eligible for the DTC